Purdue-CSUSB/CS-190-F2016/labs/lab7/README.md

-# CS 190 Lab 7 (2015) - Basics of Git Part 2: Remotes and Github
+# CS 190 Lab 7 (2015) - Basics of Git Part 2: Remotes and GitHub

-The purpose of this lab is to become comfortable and fluent with projects using Github.
+The purpose of this lab is to become comfortable and fluent with projects using GitHub.
 By the end of the lab, you should know how to create repos, add collaborators, clone, push, pull, and fix minor merge conflicts.